Well-Posed KL-Regularized Control via Wasserstein and Kalman-Wasserstein KL Divergences: Optimal Control Problems with Divergence-Based Regularization

-where $W_2$ is the 2-Wasserstein distance.
 The KL-based regularizer explicitly depends on $\Sigma_w^{-1}$ and thus diverges as $\Sigma_w$ approaches singularity.
 In contrast, the KWKL-based and the WKL-based regularizers remain well-defined in this limit.
 With these regularization terms added to the state cost, the total cost with divergence-based regularization is

-where $\circ \in \{ \KL, \WKL, \KW \}$.
+where $\circ \in \{\FR, \O, \KW \}$.
 Since the divergence contributes an additive quadratic term in $u_t$, each formulation reduces to a discounted LQR problem with effective control penalties \eqref{eq:R_circ}.
-The problems $\argmin_{F} J^{\circ}(F)$ possess closed-form solutions in the form of solutions to Ricatti equations (see Appendix~\ref{appedix:discounted LQR}).
+The problems $\argmin_{F} J^{\circ}(F)$ possess closed-form solutions in the form of solutions to Riccati equations (see Appendix~\ref{appedix:discounted LQR}).